What is a Tinder Bot?

-The code’s public availability means that scammers have found an easy solution to setup fake profiles that work with little input.
+The code’s public availability means that scammers have found an easy solution to set up fake profiles that work with little input.
 The purpose?
 Malicious intent.
 To skip issues like these, you could always go for encrypted messaging app alternatives.

 How to Spot a Tinder Bot

 In most cases, a Tinder bot is set up for malicious activities.
-As we said earlier, the premise of online dating is to match with someone attractive.
+As we said earlier, the premise of online dating is to match someone attractive.
 So the first thing a bot will do is put up attractive photos, then it will populate the profile with information to make it look convincing, which includes workplace and school details.
 It’s almost a form of pretexting.

 Tinder allows users to link Facebook and Instagram accounts.
 Some bots will choose to skip this part as it requires more time on their part, but some still do that.
 The more convincing a profile looks, the successful the match rate will be.